marekdolezel/iza_project2/README.md

 ## What does not work?
 - Automatic sorting of tasks to tabs (Today's, This Week, This Month )
 - Localization
+- Passtrough of @Environment (see https://bugs.swift.org/browse/SR-11607), you have to add .environment(..) after SubView() as a workaround

 ## How to Use